cdnnnn/cdn/file.md

 import { useTranslation } from 'react-i18next';
 import styles from './DatabaseManagerSlider.module.scss';
 import { DatabaseItem } from '../types';
-import { api, CreateDbPayload } from '../../../services/api';
+import { api, CreateDbPayload, CsvUploadMode } from '../../../services/api';
 import ConnectPasswordModal from './ConnectPasswordModal';
 import DbSchemaSlider from './DbSchemaSlider';
 import { Icon } from '../icons';